Lunden ÖBK

-Lunden ÖBK is a Swedish football club located in Göteborg.
+Lunden ÖBK is a Swedish football club located in Gothenburg.

 Background

 Lunden Överås Bollklubb was formed in 2007 following the merger of Lundens AIS, Lundens Allmänna Idrottssällskap, with near neighbours Överås BK, Överås Bollklubb.
 Both clubs shared their home venue known as Överåsvallen in central / eastern Gothenburg.
 Lunden AIS was formed in 1930 and played many years in Division 4, but at the beginning of the 2000s progressed to Division 2 for two seasons before once again dropping down to Division 4.
 Lundens AIS competed in the Svenska Cupen on 20 occasions and played 32 matches in the competition.

-Lunden ÖBK currently plays in Division 4 Göteborg A which is the sixth tier of Swedish football.
+Lunden ÖBK currently plays in Division 3A Mellersta Götaland which is the fifth tier of Swedish football.
 They play their home matches at the Överåsvallen in Göteborg.

 The club is affiliated to Göteborgs Fotbollförbund.

 Season to season

 Lundens AIS competed in the following divisions from 1993 to 2007:

 The new club Lunden ÖBK have competed in the following divisions since 2008: